anuragjha/cs686-blockchain-crowdfunding/README.md

 #### A. Create a Borrow requirement
 1. To create a - borrow transaction
 2. Enter a value in -> Amount and Fees
-#### Note - Fees is not cut at this time Will be added - issue with cyclic import to add PublicId of the Miner
 3. And click submit

 #### B. Promise sum of amount for some Requirement
 1. Decide the sum of amount to give to the Client
 2. Enter that sum in -> Amount field
 3. Enter Fees in -> Fees field
-#### Note - Fees is not cut at this time Will be added - issue with cyclic import to add PublicId of the Miner
 4. Find the TransactionId and PublicId of the Borrow transaction in bottom section -> Requirements Contact Details
 5. Paste the values in -> TransactionId and -> To field
 6. click the submit button